hanbings/alkaid/README.md

 <h1 align="center">🌟 Alkaid</h1>
 <h5 align="center">A Lightweight Kit Assisting In Developing.</h5>
-<h5 align="center">🚧 It will be released soon, please do not use it in production environment before that, thanks for your support!</h5>
+<h5 align="center">🚧 It will be released soon, before which please do not use it in production environments.
+Thanks for your support!</h5>

-[[English]](./READMD.md) [[简体中文]](./README.zh-CN.md)
+[[English]](./README.md) [[简体中文]](./README.zh-CN.md)

 ## 🍀 What is this?

-A utility library wrapping Bukkit, BungeeCord, and other planned Minecraft server-side APIs.
+A utility library wrapping Bukkit, BungeeCord, as well as other Minecraft server-side APIs in future plans.

 **Target:**

-1. A set of Bukkit API that uses Java secondary packaging.
+1. A set of Bukkit API secondly wrapped with Java
-2. More friendly API forms: chain calls and streams.
+2. More friendly API forms: chain calls and streams
-3. Detailed documentation and Javadocs help users understand and use the code.
+3. Detailed documentation and Javadocs helping users understand and use the code
-4. As low coupling as possible.
+4. As low coupling as possible
-5. The smallest possible final package volume.
+5. The smallest possible final package volume

 **Table of Contents:**